10 Best Home Coffee Grinders In Australia (2024)

 Motor power: 165 W

 The Breville Smart Grinder Pro is the best-value coffee grinder available in Australia.
-Beville's Smart Grinder Pro features a programmable conical burr grinder, but only for the number of cups or espresso shots you want.
-You are also able to adjust your grind time in 0.2 s increments.
+It features a programmable conical burr grinder, but only for the number of cups or espresso shots you want.
+You are also able to adjust your grind time in 0.2-second increments.

 Unlike most coffee grinders, the Smart Grinder Pro has an LCD screen that displays the grind setting, time, and number of shots or cups you chose.
-Its user-friendly interface allows you to choose between shots for the espresso machine and cups if you’re making filter coffee.
-The Smart Grinder grinds beans directly into the portafilter, reducing spillage and mess in the process.
+Its user-friendly interface lets you choose between shots for the espresso machine and cups if you’re making filter coffee.
+The appliance grinds beans directly into the portafilter, reducing spillage and mess.
 It has 60 grind settings to pick for all brewing processes and a two-year replacement warranty.

-While I wouldn't advise keeping your beans in the hopper to maintain their freshness, this grinder does offer the largest capacity on our list, holding up to 450 g.
-But if you prefer, you can store your coffee beans in the grinder for several days, saving you from frequently refilling the hopper.
+While I generally recommend avoiding storing coffee beans in the hopper to preserve their freshness, Breville's smart grinder stands out with the largest capacity on our list, accommodating up to 450 grams—perfect if you choose to do so.
+You can store your coffee beans in the grinder for several days, so you don't have to refill the hopper frequently.

 Pros